 These developments have meant that legal advisers to the transport finance sector are now required to provide a far broader set of legal skills and market knowledge than has previously been required.

 The aviation, rail and shipping industries each have their own unique characteristics and need lawyers with a deep understanding of how each of these complex industries operates.
 A detailed knowledge of the principles of asset finance is now also required, combined with the ability to advise on new capital markets, leasing and corporate structures.
 In addition, while the majority of asset financings in the transport sector tend to be governed by English or New York law, an understanding of the principles of local law in the key jurisdictions in which transport assets are registered is also of great importance.

 We have sought contributions from jurisdictions that play a leading role in the financing of transport assets.
-Each chapter provides an overview of the transport finance industry in these jurisdictions, with an analysis of how key lenders have changed over the past five years and how the financing of assets has developed as a result.
+Each chapter provides an overview of the transport finance industry in these jurisdictions, with an analysis of how key lenders have changed over the past six years and how the financing of assets has developed as a result.
 Contributors have provided an overview of the legislative framework for transport finance and financial regulation affecting lenders to the transport sector.
 Authors have also been asked to review any significant innovations and notable recent and pending financings and cases, and to provide assessments of how the transport sector is likely to continue to develop in their markets.

 I would like to thank the contributors to this volume.
 Their efforts are deeply appreciated and represent a substantial contribution to the transport law library as the sector continues its transformation.